vilsaira/SOLID/README.md

 # SOLID
 Slicewise OutLier Detection for diffusion weighted MRI

-Matlab and Python sources and examples of SOLID implementation will become available here during 2018.
+Matlab based GUI for outlier investigation and Python script for bulk analysis.
+Help files are included within the source e.g. in Matlab type ">help SOLID" and in python "python SOLID.py -h".